 Duplicate content can be a troublesome issue.
-Internal duplicated content will stop a site ranking.
+Internal duplicated content will hinder a site ranking.
 Quite often content management systems, especially Magneto, churn out large quantities of pages on different URLS.

-In in this simple example, 3 product pages are crawled and indexed by the search engines.
+In this simple example, 3 product pages are crawled and indexed by the search engines.

 This causes a couple of key problems.

 - The pages compete against each other.
 With no clear direction, the search engines do not know which page to rank and the normal result is that all the pages plateau.
 This results in low rankings across the board.
 No matter how advanced Google’s algorithm gets, it still suffers from confusion when faced with multiple pages containing the same content.
 It needs simplicity and clear instructions.

 - There is some debate over if Google penalises or devalues a site for having duplicate content is an issue up for debate.
 Matt Cutts tweeted that duplicate content is not an issue.
 However, my own personal tests suggest otherwise.
 My guess is there is some form of ratio between the authority of the website and the percentage threshold with external duplication that if passed, it allows a site to a free ride past their duplication.
 There has been a lot written about Buffer’s move to syndicating their content,

 Take this example, I worked with a site that sold a pretty generic product, office supplies.
 Their website lived off a manufacturers feed.
 By this, their website basic structure and product descriptions were populated.
 We could populate the blog and the content at the category level, which was both bare.